Taylor Willis MACP, RCC

 -Trauma Focused CBT

 In the past 10 years I have spent working in the mental health field, I have worked with clients who have experienced past trauma, experience anxiety, struggle with self-esteem and self-compassion, experience challenges with their identity, experience challenges with transitions (ie. changes in career, schooling, relationships), challenges with sex/sexuality, and experience relationship challenges.
-I provide a safe space that is queer-friendly, neurodivergent affirming, and trauma informed.
+I provide a safe space that is queer-affirming, neurodivergent affirming, and trauma informed.

 When I’m not working as a counsellor, you can find me walking my dog, hiking, kayaking, cooking or reading a book.
 I also enjoy working out at the gym, travelling and knitting.